About the Mondulkiri Project

 My idea is to protect the forest so it can be used in ways that will still provide the communities with an income, without losing the jungle itself.
 Providing elephant and jungle trekking experiences for tourists and developing traditional medicines from the jungle will earn income for the Bunong indigenous people.
 We will also be saving habitats for elephants and other endangered wildlife.

 Mondulkiri Project Elephant Sanctuary

-When I was young we had 2 elephants in our village, but these days there are very few domestic elephants left in Mondulkiri Province – only 48 and they are growing old.
+When I was young we had 2 elephants in our village, but these days there are very few elephants left.
+In the sanctuaries and villages close to Sen Monorom there only 41 elephants and they are growing old.
 There are not many wild elephants left in Cambodia’s forests because of land clearing for timber and to make rubber plantations.

-In the future we hope to start a natural breeding program to help with the long term survival of elephants in Cambodia.
-The elephants are very well cared for as they are part of the vision for a better life for all of the communities.
+The elephants are very well cared for as they are part of the vision for a better life for all of the community.
 Our elephant sanctuary is a place where elephants get to live long and happy lives.